 - after you draw the card for the turn (in your first main phase, immediately after your draw step)

-We’ll take a look at The Akroan War as an example.
+Let’s take a look at Arni Slays the Troll as an example.

-You pay four mana and cast Akroan War.
-When it enters the battlefield you immidiately put a Lore counter on it.
-You can use dice to represent counters.
-On Arena there will be a little icon with a number.
-When the first counter is put on Saga the first effect triggers.
-You get to steal one of your opponent’s creatures, if your Saga gets destroyed, they’ll get it back.
+You pay two mana and cast Akroan War.
+When it enters the battlefield you immediately put a Lore counter on it.
+(You can use dice to represent counters.
+On Arena there will be a little icon with a number.)
+When the first counter is put on the Saga, first effect triggers.
+You get to fight one of your creatures with one of your opponent’s.

-Nothing else happens with The Akroan War until your next turn.
+Nothing else happens with Arni Slays the Troll until your next turn.
 It just stays in play with one counter.

-In your next turn, in your first main phase, right away after your draw step, you put another counter on the saga.
-This is the first thing that happens in your main phase.
-You can’t cast creatures before it finishes resolving.
-Then The Akroan War has two Lore counters.
+On your next turn, in your first main phase, right away after your draw step, you put another counter on the saga.
+(This is the first thing that happens in your main phase.
+You can’t cast creatures before it finishes resolving.)
+Then, Arni Slays the Troll has two Lore counters.
 So the second chapter triggers.
-Your opponent will have to attack you with everything their next turn.
+You get one red mana, and you can put two +1/+1 counters on one of your creatures.

 After your next draw step, Saga gets the third Lore counter.
-Each tapped creature deals damage to itself equal to its power.
-Then you have to sacrifice The Akroan War.
+You gain life equal to the greatest power among creatures you control.
+Then you have to sacrifice Arni Slays the Troll.

 As you can see, chapters usually synergize with one another.
-The last chapter of the Akroan War will hopefully kill all creatures that had to attack you before, because of the second chapter.
+The last chapter of the Arni Slays the Troll will hopefully kill all creatures that had to attack you before, because of the second chapter.

 MTG Saga FAQ

 Let’s check some of the most frequently asked questions about MTG Sagas.
-If you don’t find the answer here, ask us in the comments bellow.
+If you don’t find the answer here, ask us in the comments below.
 We’re glad to help.

 Is Saga a permanent?